-- Information and awareness - Opportunities to interact, participate, get to know each other. - What is the experience of active participation in change by people using the service, their relatives.
+xxiv.
+Information and awareness

+xxv.
+Opportunities to interact, participate, get to know each other.

+IV.
+What is the experience of active participation in change by people using the service, their relatives?

 So far, minimal.
 Only few individual exceptions, people supported by NGOs.
-The staff from the county authorities decides for the life of the residents.
-Relatives - often, they are poor and disconnected from the residents.
+The staff from the county authorities decides for the life of the residents, often they have the role of a legal guardian, putting them in a position of conflict of interest.